-With this form of tenancy, tenants have less protection from eviction, as they don’t need to be served a Section 8 or 21 notice in order to be evicted.
+With this type of tenancy agreement, tenants have less protection from eviction as they don’t need to be served a Section 8 or 21 notice in order to be evicted.
 However, they do have a right to stay until their fixed term comes to an end.
 This is as long as the rent is paid and they’re maintaining their contractual obligations.
 A court order may be needed for eviction if this is the case.

 Assured and regulated tenancies

-These you’re unlikely to come across, as they usually only apply to tenancies between January 1989 and February 1997.
+You’re unlikely to come across an assured tenancy or regulated agreement, as they usually only apply to tenancies between January 1989 and February 1997.

-Here’s some vital advice and guidance to help you make sense of your tenancy agreement.
+Here is some important advice and guidance to help you make sense of your tenancy agreement.

-Read it in full and don’t feel pressured
+Read the rental agreement in full and don’t feel pressured

-Always take your time to read the full tenancy agreement, and never feel pressured to sign it then and there in the agent’s office.
-Many agents will present you with the agreement on the day you are due to take occupation and this can add pressure.
+Always take your time to read the full tenancy agreement, and never feel pressured to sign it there and then in the agent’s office.
+Many agents will present you with the lodger agreement on the day you are due to take occupation and this can add pressure.
 It’s perfectly acceptable to ask to see a copy of their standard tenancy agreement in advance.